trepel/helm-charts-olm/README.md

 Use `-t` flag to get Kuadrant testsuite dependencies installed: `./install.sh -t`.
 It sets `tools.enabled` to true and makes Helm consume additional values from additionalManifests.yaml and installs [tools](./tools) helm charts.

-If you want to install just tools use `./tools-install.sh`
+If you want to install just tools use `./tools-install.sh`.
+Add `-k` option to install on Kind.

 ## Manual helm